Nolan Van Way: Teaching

 In 1976, Van Way moved to California, where he headed the vocal department at San Diego State University for seven years.
 He worked also as a private vocal coach to many music and film stars over the next 16 years.
 He sang in the 1987 film Slam Dance.

-He moved to Mexico in 1992 but continued to perform in the United States until 2006.
+Van Way moved to Mexico in 1992 but continued to perform in the United States until 2006.
 He sang in La Cage Aux Folles, Kismet, Annie Get Your Gun, Die Fledermaus, and Show Boat, as well as performing with philharmonic orchestras and at community concerts.
 In Mexico, he trained Fernando Figueroa and Reynaldo Ruiz to create the Three Tenors of Mexico.
 They toured Mexico from 2002 to 2006.
-Van Way lives with his wife Maria in Puerto Escondido, Oaxaca, where he is a realtor and continues to teach singing.
-His students include Reynaldo Ruiz Larrea and Fernando Figueroa Méndez.
+Van Way later lived with his wife Maria in Puerto Escondido, Oaxaca, where he was a realtor and continued to teach singing.
+His students included Reynaldo Ruiz Larrea and Fernando Figueroa Méndez.

+Death

+Nolan Van Way died in Burbank, California on April 3, 2016, at the age of 85.